ibpdas/ibpdas/readme.md

 I am a data and AI leader working at the intersection of strategy, policy and technology in the UK public sector.
 My work focuses on helping organisations use data and emerging technologies in safe, practical and high impact ways.

 All projects here are personal experiments created outside my current role.
+They are lightweight explorations built gradually over time as part of my personal learning.
 They are not official tools, frameworks or departmental products.

 ---